 A great wireless scanner is expected to offer versatile features and support all modern WiFi standards of course.
 The last but in no way the least is a developer that stands behind the app — you want a wireless scanner that is consistently updated and has a high-quality tech support available.

-There are two modes in NetSpot: Discover and Survey.
-The latter one is especially good for visualizing the signal strength (and weaknesses :) of your wireless network.
+There are three modes in NetSpot: Inspector, Survey and Planning.
+The latter one is especially good for visualizing the signal strength (and weaknesses) of your wireless network.